 My mother, meanwhile, was terrorising the good citizens of North Shields as Hell’s District Nurse on her New Imperial.

 Note the advanced safety equipment — three inches of solid hair lacquer.
 She’s also been around the Isle of Man as a racing sidecar passenger — definitely a sign of being two pushrods short of a rocker.

-Sand racing, Royal Enfield Bullet 350, Whitley Bay, circa.
+The header picture is my father, sand racing on his Royal Enfield Bullet 350, Whitley Bay, circa.
 1954.
 Note everyone else heading in the opposite direction.
 It’s a family thing.

 They still make the Bullet in India.
 And people even go there to ride them.
 There’s a certain aptness about promoting a fify-year-old motorcycle design with a very nineties web site, although some of the marketing language isn’t necessarily quite there — from the 1999 edition of their web site:

 “Owning a Machismo means having a lot of it yourself.
 The Machismo, a high-performance 4 stroke machine that makes a statement about itself, and the rider.”